 Konstantinos Mitropoulos.
 Independent Non-Executive BoD Member of ELTRAK S.A. and Chairman of attica bank's Board of Directors.
 Mechanical electrician of the NTUA with postgraduate studies in business administration and economics with an MBA from Imperial College and PhD from the London Business School and member of the Global Advisory Council of the London Business School.
 He has been a member of the Board of Directors of ECHAE, NIKAS, LogicDIS, the Entrepreneurship Club and the Hellenic-British Chamber.
-He was the founder and until 2008 Executive Chairman of the Board of Directors of KANTOR Business Consultants S.A..
-He has served as Executive Chairman of the Board of Directors of Eurobank EFG Equities GNTO and Head of Global Equity Investment Banking, Brokerage & Private Equity of the Eurobank EFG Group, Managing Director of the Hellenic Republic Asset Recovery Fund, Executive Director of PwC in Greece, responsible for the development of the Advisory department as well as managing director of PQH, the Single Special Liquidation S.A..
+He was the founder and until 2008 Executive Chairman of the Board of Directors of ECHAE School and Head of Global Equity Investment Banking, Brokerage & Private Equity of the Eurobank EFG Group, Managing Director of the Hellenic Republic Asset Recovery Fund, Executive Director of PwC in Greece, responsible for the development of the Advisory department as well as managing director of PQH, the Single Special Liquidation S.A..